 The companies from a non-EU country must submit the VAT refund application with the local tax office, but they may not file a claim with an amount lower than 250 EUR and for a period not equal to one year.

 Obtaining an EORI number based on VAT registration

 One of the greatest advantages of registering for VAT in Luxembourg is the possibility of obtaining an EORI number which allows for intra-community transactions.
-EORI numbers in Luxembourg are made of the VAT number and must be obtained with the Customs Office.
+EORI numbers in Luxembourgare made of the VAT numbers and must be obtained with the Customs Office.

-Foreign companies seeking to enter intra-community trading activities can also apply for an EORI number if their first transaction takes place in Luxembourg.
+Foreign companies seeking to enter intra-community trading activities can also apply for an EORI number, if their first transactions take place in Luxembourg.
 Once obtained, the EORI number is valid in all EU states.

 Not long ago, Luxembourg introduced the VAT warehousing regime which provides for special conditions for the payment of the VAT on the import of goods under specific warehousing conditions than customs ones.